0330 822 0505

 Should you declare your student loan?

 Yes.
-Whilst it doesn’t show on your credit record, your student debt is still an important part of your overall financial situation and even if you aren’t currently making repayments it may still impact your application.
+Although it doesn’t show on your credit record, your student debt is still an important part of your overall financial situation, and even if you aren’t currently making repayments, it may still impact your application.

 In any case, there’s a good chance the lender will see your student loan repayments when they assess your wage slips during the application process.
-Our debt to income calculator below will give you an idea on where you stand overall with your disposable income.
+Our debt-to-income calculator below will give you an idea of where you stand overall with your disposable income.

 calculator icon